 Solar park with battery storage

-The solar farm will be paired with a battery energy storage system (BESS) to store surplus electricity and release it during peak demand, improving grid stability and energy security.
+The Goulburn solar project will be paired with a battery energy storage system (BESS) to store surplus electricity and release it during peak demand, improving grid stability and energy security.
+Strategically situated between the Central-West Orana Renewable Energy Zone (REZ) and the Hunter-Central Coast REZ, the farm will have direct access to the existing electricity transmission network.

 Goulburn Solar Project to Power 191,000 Homes

 The new photovoltaic (PV) complex will be built near Goulburn in the Upper Hunter region of New South Wales.
-The facility is expected to generate 992,000 MWh of electricity annually, enough to power 191,000 homes.
+Once operational, the Goulburn solar facility is projected to generate 992,000 MWh of electricity annuallyāenough to power 191,000 homes.
+This output will also offset approximately 733,000 tonnes of carbon dioxide (CO2) emissions each year, helping the state advance its net-zero emissions goal.

 Construction to Create 350 Jobs, Prioritizing Local Hiring